High Moments of Large Wigner Random Matrices and Asymptotic Properties of the Spectral Norm: Walks, graphs and classes of equivalence

 \section{Walks, graphs and classes of equivalence}

 In the present section we introduce classes of equivalences of trajectories $I_{2s}$ (2.10) and develop a method to estimate the cardinalities of these classes.
-To do this, we determine and generalize the notions used in the frameworks of the Sinai-Soshnikov approach.

 In subsection 3.1, we give the definitions of walks and graphs.
-In subsection 3.2, we describe the Sinai-Soshnikov classes of equivalence and present the notion of the generalized open instant of self-intersection proposed in \cite{KV}.
+In subsection 3.2, we describe the Sinai-Soshnikov classes of equivalence.
 Further modification of the Sinai-Soshnikov classes is presented in subsection 3.3.
 In subsection 3.4, the number of walks in these new classes of equivalence is estimated.